samyarsadat/ROS-Robot/Source Code/pico_ws/README.md

 <br>

-## To update MicroROS Tools or the FreeRTOS Kernel:
+## Updating MicroROS Tools or the FreeRTOS Kernel
 Discard all changes to the submodule repository, pull the latest version, and rebuild the devcontainer.